mbauti23/pharmacy_hub/app_instructions.md

 Instructions for running the application:

+Clone the repository

 Ensure Flutter SDK is installed

-Open the IDE of your choice
+Open the project in the IDE of your choice

 Run the application